-where

-help [command] Get help about gdb commands.

-run [args...]
-Run the program (with arguments).

-start [args...]
-Set a temporary breakpoint at main and run the program continue Continue execution.

-next Step to the next line over function calls.

-step Step to the next line into function calls.
+help [command] Get help about gdb commands. run [args] Run the program (with arguments). start [args] Set a temporary breakpoint at main and run the program continue Continue execution. next Step to the next line over function calls. step Step to the next line into function calls.

-finish Continue until just after the current function returns.

-Print the call stack.

-6 Note that you cannot use while (infile >> ch) to read all characters in infile, since >> skips whitespace (why?).
+6 Note that you cannot use while (infile " ch) to read all characters in infile, since " skips whitespace (why?).
 Use infile.get(ch) instead.
-Output with outfile << ch should be ok, but outfile.put(ch) looks more symmetric.
+Output with outfile " ch should be ok, but outfile.put(ch) looks more symmetric.

-list [nbr] List 10 lines around the current line or around line nbr (the following lines if repeated). break func Set a breakpoint on the first line of a function func. break nbr Set a breakpoint at line nbr in the current file. print expr Print the value of the expression expr. watch var Set a watchpoint, i.e., watch all modifications of a variable.
+7 On MacOS, gdb is not installed by default, and is a bit complicated to install as the system requires the executable of the debugger to be signed.
+The default debugger on MacOS is 11db.
+Both are very competent debuggers, so if you don't already know gdb, learning 11db may be a better option.
+11db is also available on linux.
+A good introduction can be found on the llvm project website: https://lldb.llvm.org/use/tutorial.html finish Continue until just after the current function returns. where Print the call stack. list [nbr] List 10 lines around the current line or around line nbr (the following lines if repeated). break func Set a breakpoint on the first line of a function func. break nbr Set a breakpoint at line nbr in the current file. print expr Print the value of the expression expr. watch var Set a watchpoint, i.e., watch all modifications of a variable.
 Can be very slow but can be the best solution to find some bugs.